JoyZadan/shop-kbeauty/README.md

     To fix this, the associated subcategories were added in the corresponding category in the main navigation.
 This provides a better user experience for the shoppers by being reducing the steps they have to take in order to find the products they are looking for.

     The **compatibility/inter-operability issues** uncovered one issue:
-    - Older generation iPads (iPad 4 and iPad mini - 4th gen) are now able to display webp images.
+    - Older generation iPads (iPad 4 and iPad mini - 4th gen) are not able to display webp images.

-    As the benefits of using webp (better compression, thus faster site) outweights that of using png or jpeg versions, this issue was not resolved.
+    As the benefits of using webp (better compression, thus faster site) outweighs that of using png or jpeg versions, this issue was not resolved.

 - #### **Product Launch - Beta Testing**
     Beta Testing will be conducted after the issues arising from the results of the Alpha Testing have been fixed.
 Beta Testing is one of the Customer Validation methodologies to evaluate the level of customer satisfaction with the product through the validations by end-users and asking them for feedback on the design, functionality and usabilility of the site, Shop K-Beauty.